logicalNil/Java_Basics/Basic/src/JAVA.md

 ## Polymorphism in Java

     1. Polymorphism is a mechanism in which an object can take on many forms.
-    2. Polymorphism is used to achieve runtime polymorphism.
-    3. Polymorphism is used to achieve code reusability.
+    2. Polymorphism is used to achieve code reusability.
-    4. Polymorphism is used to achieve loose coupling.
+    3. Polymorphism is used to achieve loose coupling.
-    5. Polymorphism is used to achieve hierarchical structure.
+    4. Polymorphism is used to achieve hierarchical structure.
-    6. Polymorphism is used to achieve abstraction.
+    5. Polymorphism is used to achieve abstraction.
-    7. Polymorphism is used to achieve encapsulation.
+    6. Polymorphism is used to achieve encapsulation.

 ## Abstraction in Java